Breadkenty/SmashHub/Documentation/MODERATOR.md

   1. A warning is given as an infraction
   2. A warning should be issued if a user has:
      1. Clearly broken a rule
-     2. Has received over three reports from other users and violates the Smash Combos rule and code of conduct.
+     2. Has received over three reports from other users and violates the SmashHub rule and code of conduct.
   3. Infract until the user hits `3` points
   4. On the third point, a `two-day` ban is issued
   5. If the next offense is within a `three-month` time frame, a `one-week` ban is issued.
 If it's not within the `three-month` time frame, another `two-day` ban is issued